More Than I Can Say

 "More Than I Can Say" is a song written by Sonny Curtis and Jerry Allison, both former members of Buddy Holly's band the Crickets.
 They recorded it in 1959 soon after Holly's death and released it in 1960.
-Their original version hit No. 42 on British Record Retailer Chart in 1960.
+Their original version reached No. 42 on the British Record Retailer Chart in 1960.
 It has been notably performed by singers Bobby Vee and Leo Sayer.

-The Crickets version
+Original version

 "More Than I Can Say" was the third single from the Crickets' second release, In Style with the Crickets.
 The song was written by guitarist Sonny Curtis and drummer Jerry Allison in around an hour in 1959.
-The hook was left unfinished at the time, and at the time of recording, the hook was left this way with no lyrics, only the "wo-wo yay-yay," which became a memorable part of the song.
-The single went on to become a minor hit in the UK, entering the top 40 and peaking at 26.
+The hook was left unfinished at the time, and at the time of recording, the hook was left this way with no lyrics, only the "wo-wo yay-yay", which became a memorable part of the song.
+The single went on to become a minor hit in the UK, entering the top 40 and peaking at No. 26.
 Curtis considers this song to be one of his most enduring, looking back at the success subsequent artists have had performing it.